 The General Fund of the Authority has been classified as a committed fund balance because of actions taken to constrain resources.
 The Board of County Commissioners adopted a formal resolution that placed constraints on the usage of these resources for only specified and intended purposes.
 The Board of County Commissioners at its own discretion by resolution can later remove this constraint or place this level of constraint on other existing funds or any new funds that are created.
-The General Fund of the Authority is a fund used to collect issuer fees, rents, and parking fees for the operation of the Authority including the Union Depot building.
-The Board of County Commissioners committed the resources of the Authority's General Fund by resolution to be used for the operation of the Authority including the Union Depot building.
+The General Fund of the Authority is a fund used to collect issuer fees, rents, and parking fees for the operation of the Authority.
+The Board of County Commissioners committed the resources of the Authority's General Fund by resolution to be used for the operation of the Authority.